What is Herpes (HPV)?

 Genital Herpes is a viral STI that is spread through skin to skin contact with an infected person.
 There are two kinds of herpes viruses that can cause genital herpes: Herpes Simplex 1 and Herpes Simplex 2.

-Herpes Simplex 1 is the common cold sore that is often found around your mouth but it can be spread to the genitals through oral sex.
-Herpes Simplex 2 is more commonly found on the genitals but it can be spread to the mouth through oral sex.
-The virus can also be passed from mother to baby during childbirth, especially if you have an outbreak during the time of delivery.
+Herpes Simplex 1 is the common cold sore that is often found around your mouth, but it can be spread to the genitals through oral sex.
+Herpes Simplex 2 is more commonly found on the genitals, but it can be spread to the mouth through oral sex.
+The virus can also be passed from parent to baby during childbirth, especially if you have an outbreak during the time of delivery.